TUDelft-PRIME-Books/Calculus/book/Algebra/Numbers and coordinate systems/trigonometry.md

 An angle $\theta$ in the $xy$-plane in standard position.
 ```

-## Trigonometric functions
+## Trigonometric ratios

-Using angles, we can define three trigonometric functions: the sine, cosine and tangent.
+Using angles, we define three trigonometric ratios: the sine, the cosine and the tangent.

 ::::::{prf:definition}
-:label: Def:Trigonometry:TrigonometricFunctions
+:label: Def:Trigonometry:TrigonometricRatios

 For a general angle $\theta$ in standard position in the $xy$-plane we let $P(x,y)$ be any point on the terminal side of $\theta$ and we let $r>0$ be the distance between $O$ and $P$, see {numref}`Fig:Trigonometry:trig`.